hsuanlin0123/android_InstgramPhotoViewer/README.md

-# Week 1 Project: Instagram Photo Viewer
+# Project 1 - Instgram Photo Viewer

-Build a read-only photo viewer for Instagram which allows a user to check out popular photos.

-Submitted by: hsuanlin0123
+Instgram Photo Viewer is an android app that allows a user to check out popular photos from Instagram.
+The app utilizes Instagram API to display images and basic image information to the user.

 Time spent: 4 hours spent in total